ohsnyt/ha-grist/DEVELOPER_NOTES.md

 **test-before-setup**: Done.
 See test-before-configure.

-**unique-config-entry**: Done.
-This entity is a singe-instance integration and follows the idiomatic and correct method to ensure that.
+**unique-config-entry**: *Todo.* This entity is a singe-instance integration and follows the idiomatic and correct method to ensure that.
 Testing is incorporated. **But I am still waiting to figure out how to run pytest for home assistant within docker.**

 ## Silver